-This drug can reduce the number of red blood cells in your blood.
-These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
-Tell your doctor or nurse if you feel like this.
+This treatment can reduce the number of red blood cells in your blood.
+Red blood cells carry oxygen around the body.
+If the number of red blood cells is low, this is called anaemia.
+You may have symptoms such as:

 This treatment can sometimes cause bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Tell your doctor if you are taking any medicines that may affect bleeding.
 These include: